Education Centers & Outreach

 The John W. Renner Science Education Center’s mission is to continue to be at the forefront of science education research while preparing teachers and professionals for lasting scholarly work and personal development in order to improve upon science education.

 The K20 Center for Educational and Community Renewal is a consortium of school-university-community partnerships committed to improving student achievement and democratic citizenship through authentic teaching, technology integration, and cooperative networking.
 The K20 Center proposes a model addressing the needs of children and families through interactive, action-oriented partnerships among schools, families, universities, and community and government agencies.

-The Writing Project, directed by Priscilla Griffith, is devoted to improving the quality of composition instruction in elementary and secondary schools.
-The program, which has professionally prepared more than a thousand educators and influenced tens of thousands of Oklahoma teachers over the past forty years, is an affiliate of the National Writing Project, a network of university school programs across the nation.
-The OWP Teacher Consultants then travel to schools throughout the state, presenting in-service workshops to assist other educators in developing students’ writing performance.
+The Oklahoma Writing Project (OKWP), directed by Lawrence Baines, is devoted to improving the quality of writing in elementary and secondary schools.
+The program, which has professionally prepared more than a thousand educators and influenced tens of thousands of Oklahoma teachers over the past forty years, is an affiliate of the National Writing Project (www.nwp.org).
+OKWP Teacher Consultants travel to schools throughout the state presenting workshops to help teachers improve students’ writing performance.
 For information on upcoming professional development opportunities or to contact the OKWP team, go to www.okwp.org.

 The Professional Development & Leadership Academy serves all levels of school leadership, from school boards and school and site administrators to teacher leaders, parents and community partners.
 Featuring series experiences, workshop opportunities and customizable training options, the academy delivers high quality leadership development designed to positively impact student learning.